ark-lang/ark-docs/modules.md

 ```

 And again, we can use the as keyword.
 Since we are using the brace syntactic
-sugar, we must also specify each "alias":
+sugar, we must also specify each "alias".
+Order is important in this case,
+otherwise your player will have a "slime" alias, and a slime has a "player"
+alias.

 ```
 use entities::{player, mob::slime} as {player, slime};